July 01, 2017

 Frankie J. Galasso – Christopher Robin (singing: Valentine)

 The Hundred Acre Wood is the place that young Christopher Robin would frequent to visit his closest friends.
-Although, they weren’t your typical friends, being that many of them were stuffed.
+Although, they weren’t your typical friends--being that many of them were stuffed.
 And animals.
 Chief amongst them was the slow-witted and friendly Winnie the Pooh; a bear whose primary love was all things honey.
 With him came Piglet, a small neat-freak pig who found a reason to be afraid of anything (particularly Heffalumps, creatures that resembled elephants); Tigger, an energetic tiger that loved to bounce and go on adventures; Kanga, a kangaroo always in the company of her little joey, Roo; Eeyore, a constantly depressed, hard-luck donkey that always lost his pinned-on tail; Rabbit, a real rabbit obsessed with order and keeping crows out of his garden; and Owl, a real owl whose species made him the de-facto wisest of the group (even if he really wasn’t).

 The original toys, sans Roo who had long since been lost.

 This group of friends came from the imagination of author A.A.
 Milne, who was inspired by his son, Christopher Robin, and his toys, as well as the animals that lived in the forest around his country home in Ashdown Forest, Sussex, England.
 Christopher Robin had become enamored with a bear at the London Zoo named Winnipeg; a transplant from Canada that was rescued by Lieutenant Harry Coleburn and donated to the zoo after WWI.
 Coleburn named the bear after his adopted home of Winnipeg.
 The young Milne spent a lot of time with Winnie, going so far as to hang out inside the cage.
-Eventually, his favorite stuffed bear, Edward, was renamed “Winnie the Pooh” after the bear and a swan they once encountered.
+Eventually, his favorite stuffed bear, Edward, was renamed “Winnie the Pooh” after the bear and a swan the Milnes once encountered.

 The original books.